w3c/wai-curricula/content/designer/interaction-design.md

 {% include excol.html type="middle" %}

 Show examples of user interfaces that react to motion, such as shaking the device to perform a specific action.
-Explain that some people may perform these motion-based gestures inadvertently, others may not be able to perform them at all.
+Explain that some people may perform these motion-based gestures inadvertently, while others may not be able to perform them at all.
 Present alternatives to motion-based gestures, for example providing methods to undo, abort, and reverse actions performed using complex gestures.

 Discuss gestures that require dragging and drawing specific paths on a touch screen.
 Explain that these are difficult (and sometimes impossible) to perform for some people.